 As a representative ambassador for the Rivers Trust and River Talk wildlife vlogger and film-maker for the Westcountry Rivers Trust, Emmeline became inspired by the sheer diversity and ecological importance of river habitats, all of which she often feels are overlooked.
 This led Emmeline to come up with the idea for Veins of the Earth, with the hope that this feature film will help others to develop a deeper understanding of river importance and want to do their part in protecting the waterways that flow through our landscapes.

 New and important update 2023: Gillian (previously associate producer for Veins of the Earth) will now be taking on the Producer role for the film.

 The wonderful Gillian Burke will also be offering support and help to facilitate with contacts for interviews and the production of this film.

-Gillian will also be featuring in the film to discuss her views and experiences with river environments as a place for inspiration, the need for conserving these ecosystems, and why we must work in tune with nature once more.
+Gillian will also be featuring in the film to discuss her views and experiences with river environments as a place for inspiration, the need for conserving these ecosystems, and why working in tune with nature once more is so important.

 David Williamson – Music composer

 The amazing David Williamson will be composing the music for the documentary teaser and final feature.

 David had composed music for TV, film, adverts, documentaries and games.
 As a multi-instrumentalist David has enjoyed a successful career working and touring with the talents of many world-renowned musicians including Mumford and Sons, Blur, Michael Buble, Incognito, Taylor Swift, George Michael, Chaka Kan, Foo Fighters, Duran Duran, Rufus Wainwright, Take That, Olly Murs, Go West and ABC.

 Jo Barlow is our wonderful copy-editor who has provided immense support in the preparations, editing and completion of the documentary treatment and script so far, and will also be our on-set runner during production of Veins of the Earth.